 For more about delegated administration roles, see Administrator privilege details.

 - If you haven’t already, create organizational units in the Admin console.
 These can be groupings such as schools and classrooms, or business subsidiaries and offices.
 Watch How to manage organizational units for more details.

 - Follow these instructions to grant administrator privileges to users in your organization, or watch how to create a custom admin role and how to apply that role to a user for details.

 Once you’ve assigned privileges, do the following to see which roles your user has been assigned.

 - In your Admin console, click Users and click on the name of a user.

-- Click Admin roles and its priviledges to see the privileges that user has.
+- Scroll down and click Admin roles and privileges to see the privileges that user has.